john-ml/stitch/doc/stitch.md

 `new`'s type encodes the fact that heap-allocation is the only way to comfortably allow pointers to escape
-upwards: it's not impossible to write a terminating function of type `[A] A -> &A` without `new`.
+upwards: it's impossible to write a terminating function of type `[A] A -> &A` without `new`.

 These types also illustrate how weak the guarantees around